mosahosseini/Agentic_coding/Lesson_1/Python for Agent Development.md

   - [FastAPI Tutorial](https://fastapi.tiangolo.com/tutorial/)

-  Fast API and Flask API should be explained.
+  ## Fast API:
+  Read the dockument under Fast_API folder.
+I have explained it there with an implementation example.

+  ## Resuests package:
+  Requests package and Flask api is explained in request.ipynb.